gunnaraas/itf.certified.ninja/README.md

 ### Outside Contributions

 Students and other users are invited to make changes and edits to the website as needed.
 You can do this by setting up a Local Development environment on your computer, or editing the files in the `/docs/` directory inside your browser.
-All pages are written in Markdown, and a Github account is required to submit contributions.
+All pages are written in Markdown ([Markdown Guide](https://guides.github.com/features/mastering-markdown/)), and a Github account is required to submit contributions.
 Please create a pull request to submit any changes for approval.
-To submit content in plaintext, email to: gunnar (at) gunnaraas.com
+To submit edits or new content in plaintext, email to: gunnar (at) gunnaraas.com

 ### Netlify Build Settings